-These PVMS should be provided based on the recommendations of the design engineer and with approval / concurrence from the Authority's Engineering and Operations Departments and / or governing agencies (if outside Authority jurisdiction).
+These PVMS should be provided based on the recommendations of the design engineer and with approval / concurrence from the NJTA Engineering and Operations Departments and / or governing agencies (if outside Authority jurisdiction).
+Please note that static signs shall be used to denote any locations of full closure of a local roadway.